-Is sex safe during pregnancy?
-And Other Pregnancy Safety Questions
+Is sex safe during pregnancy? + Other Safety Questions

 Pregnancy is a life altering experience.
 Not just because it results in a child which is a whole other life altering experience.
 Pregnancy itself changes the way we eat, sleep, work, live.

 You’ve probably heard about foods and medicines to avoid during pregnancy.
 You probably discussed with your doctor chores you should stop doing and the amount of weight you should expect to gain.
 Whether out of discomfort or because there are simply so many things to go over with your health care provider, you may still be wondering about some other pregnancy safety questions.

 For instance, you may be wondering about the safety of having sex, driving, sleeping and exercise.
 Generally speaking these are all daily things you need to do and don’t change… that much.

 One question I think almost every expecting dad wonders is: is sex safe during pregnancy?
 Often times they worry they’ll hurt the baby.
 Don’t worry guys, you won’t be poking the baby in the head.

 How about we just jump in bed with that one…

 Simply put, yes.
 As long as your pregnancy is healthy and proceeding normally, it is safe and healthy to have sex during pregnancy.

 Early in the pregnancy, you may be dealing with hormonal fluctuations that cause nausea, breast tenderness and fatigue.
 This might lower your desire to participate in sex.
 Later in the pregnancy, your sexual desire will be affected by the more rounded belly, back pain and, again, fatigue from hormones and carrying all that extra weight all the time.